 Of many things I learnt during lockdown, making and storing up of jar snacks is one of them.
 Before lockdown, I rarely use to make jar snacks.
 Sandwiches, sundals, cut fruits, chips, cakes, puffs, etc; use to be our evening snacks.
 When we started depending on online stores for daily needs, the need for necessary items was priority.
 In the process, I cut down all these extras and then started making snacks at home.

 In my quest to find easy, simple and long shelf-life snacks, I started making namak pare, namkeen kaju pare, shakkar pare, chakkali, ribbon murukku, khajoor, boondi, chivda, etc; You may be wondering, the list of savory jar snacks is more than that of sweet ones.
 We at home normally prefer savory snack with our evening chai.
 You can always find a jar of savory snacks at my home.
-As lil’M has grown fonder for these shakkar pare, I started making a batch of these while making namak pare.
+As lil’M has grown fonder for these shakkar pare, I started making a batch of these along with namak pare.

 What is Shakkar Para?